qzq92/CapstoneProj-G.A/README.md

 (*Update: As a result, total 28 CCTV IDs are used for annotations*)

 ## Camera ID geolocations information as of 13 Dec 2022.
 [Update]
-Alternatively, you may refer to the file *camera_coordinates.csv*
----

 |ID|Lat|Lon|Description of Location|
 |---|---|---|---|
 |1001|1.29531332|103.871146|ECP/MCE/KPE instersection|